pkunlp-icler/PCA-EVAL/README.md

 dataset_og = load_dataset("PCA-Bench/PCA-Bench-V1","Open-World Game")

 # use your model to inference on the test_open/close split with "question_prompt" and "image" given in the datasets and extract the answers.
-# compute the acc regarding the action groundtruth.
+# compute the acc regarding the action groundtruth of open track.

 ```

 📢 For close track data, please follow [this file](https://github.com/pkunlp-icler/PCA-EVAL/blob/main/pca-eval/results/chatgpt_holmes_outputs/Autonomous%20Driving.json) to organize your model output.
-Submit **three JSON files** from different domains, along with your **model name** and **organization**, to us via [email](mailto:leo.liang.chen@stu.pku.edu.cn).
-Ensure you use the dataset's provided prompt as the default input for fair comparison (You should mention in the email if custom prompts are used).
+Submit **three JSON files** from different domains, along with your **model name** and **organization** to us via [email](mailto:leo.liang.chen@stu.pku.edu.cn).
+Ensure you use the dataset's provided prompt as the default input for fair comparison (You should mention in the email if custom prompts were used).

-We will send the PCA-Eval results of close track for your model to you.
+We will send the closed track PCA-Eval results of your model to you.